Purpose of Payment/Benefit

 The Age Pension is subject to an income test and an assets test.
 Pensioners are paid under the test that produces the lower rate of payment.

 The social security system uses deeming to assess income from financial investments.
 Deeming rules provide a simple and fair way to assess income from financial investments for social security and Department of Veterans’ Affairs (DVA) pension and allowance purposes.
-From 1 January 2015, the deeming rules will be extended to include account-based income streams.
-To learn more about deeming and these changes visit the Deeming Information page.
+From 1 January 2015, the deeming rules were extended to include account-based income streams.
+To learn more about deeming and these changes visit the Department of Human Services.

-The Work Bonus provides an incentive for pensioners over Age Pension age to participate in the workforce, should they choose to do so, by allowing them to keep more of their pension when they have earnings from working.
-Under the Work Bonus, the first $250 of fortnightly employment income is not assessed as income under the pension income test.
-Any unused amount of the fortnightly $250 Work Bonus will accumulate in a Work Bonus income bank, up to a maximum amount of $6,500.
+The Work Bonus provides an incentive for pensioners over Age Pension age to work, should they choose to do so, by allowing them to keep more of their pension when they have income from working.
+Under the Work Bonus, the first $300 of fortnightly income from work is not assessed as income under the pension income test.
+Any unused amount of the fortnightly $300 Work Bonus will accumulate in a Work Bonus income bank, up to a maximum amount of $7,800.

-The amount accumulated in the income bank can be used to offset future employment income that would otherwise be assessable under the pension income test.
+The amount accumulated in the income bank can be used to offset future income from work that would otherwise be assessable under the pension income test.

 The income bank amount is not time limited; if unused it carries forward, even across years.